ianlai/Algorithm-Python/README.md

 __0973__K Closest Points to Origin.py
 __1099__Two Sum Less Than K.py
 __1254__Number of Closed Islands.py
-__1429__First Unique Number.py
+__1391__Check if There is a Valid Path in a Grid.py __1429__First Unique Number.py
 __1593__Split a String Into the Max Number of Unique Substrings.py
 =====================================
-Num of Python Practice:  134
+Num of Python Practice:  136

 =====================================